-Two patient groups provided input for this review: the Canadian Epilepsy Alliance (CEA), and Tuberous Sclerosis Canada Sclérose Tubéreuse (TSCST).
-The CEA collected input from its 24 member associations on knowledge and experience of patients, caregivers, clinicians, volunteers, and supporters.
-The input from TSCST was gathered from a survey of 11 patient and caregiver members conducted in September 2023.
+Two patient groups provided input for this review: the CEA and TSCST.
+The CEA collected input from its 24 member associations on the knowledge and experience of patients, caregivers, clinicians, volunteers, and supporters.
+The input from TSCST was gathered from a survey of 11 patient and caregiver members that was conducted in September 2023.

-Both patient groups emphasized the catastrophic nature of uncontrolled seizures in infants and children, which are linked to cognitive delays, physical disabilities, and a high correlation of mental illness including depression and anxiety.
+Both patient groups emphasized the catastrophic nature of uncontrolled seizures in infants and children, which are linked to cognitive delays and physical disabilities and have a high correlation with mental illness, including depression and anxiety.
 Seizures occur so frequently that patients are unable to achieve milestones, learn, and even sleep.
-Patient groups note that seizures associated with TSC are typically hard to control and require constant monitoring and medication changes to try to get a combination that works to control, or at least reduce, the number of seizures.
+Patient groups note that seizures associated with TSC are typically hard to control and require constant monitoring and medication changes to try to find a combination that works to control, or at least reduce, the number of seizures.
 Patient groups noted that when someone has epilepsy, the whole family is affected, highlighting the tremendous burden of uncontrolled seizures on caregivers.
-Patients and caregivers experience anxiety around when and where the next seizure will occur, and what impact it will have.
+Patients and caregivers experience anxiety around when and where the next seizure will occur and what impact it will have.
 Caregivers are often sleep deprived and constantly fatigued due to sleep interruptions or anxiety.
-As well, caregivers are exposed to the sometimes highly unpleasant side effects including mood swings, sexual dysfunction, suicidal thoughts, memory loss, problems with concentration, fatigue, exhaustion, and depression, which are exacerbated by various medications.
+Caregivers are also exposed to the sometimes highly unpleasant side effects, including mood swings, suicidal thoughts, memory loss, problems with concentration, fatigue, exhaustion, depression, and sexual dysfunction, which are exacerbated by various medications.

 Both patient groups emphasized the importance of total seizure freedom or reduction in seizure frequency in improving overall QoL.
-Patient groups cited that seizure control improves more than just developmental milestones, but day-to-day life as well, leading to fewer postictal side effects, better sleep, and less fatigue, confusion, anxiety, headaches, among others.
-Additionally, both patient groups highlighted the physical and emotional wellbeing of both caregivers and patients' ability to get an education or full-time employment, as well as the importance of social interactions in an otherwise isolating disease, which could all be improved by greater seizure control.
+Patient groups cited that seizure control improves more than just developmental milestones, but day-to-day life as well, leading to fewer postictal side effects, better sleep, and less fatigue, confusion, anxiety, and headaches, among others.
+Both patient groups also highlighted the physical and emotional wellbeing of both caregivers and patients, the ability to get an education or full-time employment, as well as the importance of social interactions in an otherwise isolating disease, which could all be improved by greater seizure control.